networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 # Mapping Schemas

 ## Overview
+Each schema must define an `$id` property.
+This is a top level key in the schema definition file.
+It's value is a string which uniquely identifies the schema.

-In order to validate structured data files against schema definitions, `schema-enforcer` must have a way of mapping structured data files to the schema definition they should adhere to.
-This is done in three ways:
+In order to validate structured data files against schema definitions, `schema-enforcer` must have a way of mapping structured data files to the schema ID of the schema definition(s) they should adhere to.
+This is done in one of several ways:

 1) The top level keys in a given data file will be automatically mapped to the top level property defined in a schema definition.
-2) The pyproject.toml file can map structured data filenames to the schema ID to which they should adhere.
+2) The pyproject.toml file can map structured data filenames to the ID of the schema(s) to which they should adhere.
-3) Any file containing structured data can be decorated with a comment which instructs `schema-enforcer` to check the file for compliance against the a defined schema.
+3) Any file containing structured data can be decorated with a comment which instructs `schema-enforcer` to check the file for compliance with defined schema ID(s).

-By default, all three methods for mapping data files to the schema IDs to which they should adhere will be used in conjunction with one another.
+By default, all methods will be used together.

 To check which structured data files will be examined by which schemas, the `schema-enforcer validate --show-checks` command can be run.